University of Belgrade: Academics

 The Belgrade Law School, established in 1808, is a regional leader in legal education and one of the largest law schools in the Balkans.
 Its law education prepares students for working in law practice, business, public service and teaching.
-The Residence of Countess Ljubica as well as Captain Miša's Mansion once used to be home to this educational institution when it was within the Belgrade Higher School.
+The Residence of Princess Ljubica as well as the Captain Miša Mansion once used to be home to this educational institution when it was within the Belgrade Higher School.
 Since its founding, it has educated almost 50,000 law graduates, around 1,200 magistri iuris and 830 doctores iuris, as well as hundreds of specialists in various areas.
 Many Faculty of Law alumni have become recognized experts and scholars in all branches of law, law professors and high ranking government officials.

 The Law School's historic building, constructed by Serbian architect Petar Bajalović in 1941, comprises about 12000 m2 of space.
 All the law schools established subsequently in Serbia (Subotica, Novi Sad, Pristina, Niš, Kragujevac), Montenegro (Podgorica), and in other parts of the former Yugoslavia (Sarajevo, Skopje) were formed from the University of Belgrade Faculty of Law as a core.

 Initially established in 1937, the Faculty of Economics was the first centre of higher education dedicated to the study of economics in the Kingdom of Yugoslavia.
 Its curriculum includes courses in economic analysis and policy; marketing; accounting, auditing and financial management; trade and commerce; finance, banking and insurance; tourism and hotel industry; statistics and informatics; management and international economics and foreign trade.

 The Faculty of Philosophy is one of the oldest institutions of higher education in Serbia, founded in the early 19th century.
 It employs a staff of 255 teachers and has approximately 6,000 undergraduate and graduate students within nine departments.

 The Faculty of Philology trains and educates its students in the academic study or practice in linguistics and philology.
 The study of philology was established in Belgrade within the Belgrade Higher School's Department of Philosophy in 1808.
 Today, the school offers courses in philology, linguistics and literature in dozens of languages.
 The school is divided into departments, which possess their own libraries, it operates several research centers and publishes a number of periodical publications.